What is COVID Anxiety?

 How to deal with COVID Anxiety?

 1. De Clutter

-Our minds can feel full and messed at times.
-Decluttering our surroundings can help one to feel fresh and new.
+Our minds can feel full and messed up at times.
+Decluttering our surroundings can help us to feel fresh and new.
 This may sometimes help to think positively about situations.
 It can be different for everyone.

 2. Social Media Breaks